We have to thank so many people in helping improve the track and facilities so much since the start of 2023.

 Tom Moran for the screed.

 On top of all this free labour, we are again blown away by the generosity of Dermot and Carmel Kelly of P.J.
-Kelly's Homevalue who wiped our complete hardware bill of over €1,650.
-They have already very generously sponsored one of our sprint lanes.
+Kelly's Homevalue who wiped our complete hardware bill.

 Wesley Hurst of Hurst Heating and Plumbing very kindly sponsored the wheelchair accessible sanitary ware after already being one of our corporate sponsors.